withastro/docs/TRANSLATING.md

 ### Components

-Astro allows us to include custom components in our Markdown pages, so we take full advantage of this to improve our documentation's overall quality.
+Astro allows us to import and include custom components in our Markdown pages.
 Take this fragment of the `islands.md` page, which renders a diagram, as an example:

 ```jsx
 <IslandsDiagram>